seinecle/codapps/docs/generated-html/subdir/advanced-styling_temp_pdf.md

 The color of the text of the Button can be changed by accessing the property "Fg Color" available here:

 //ST: !
-image::Styling-the-Components-from-the-GUI-Builder.png[align="center",title="Styling the Components from the GUI Builder"] {nbsp} +
+image::https://docs.google.com/drawings/d/e/2PACX-1vRYRXdEeDZ33POcjS3P0DIn_KmLe_hE5g0htzoJM-BjFmsRk_3fglhzhXyfIa8xYCBfAZKlpGIXoGxb/pub?w=1440&h=1080[align="center",title="Styling the Components from the GUI Builder"]

 //ST: !
 But there are two limitations: